 The hallowed Man Cave—where men of all ages go to forget about the responsibilities of adulthood and act like carefree boys once again.
-But all that fun and “guy stuff” can create a smelly, cluttered mess that needs to be cleaned up—and mommy’s not around anymore to do it.
+But all that fun and “guy stuff” can create a smelly, cluttered mess that needs to be cleaned up, and mommy’s not around anymore to do it.
 Below we have our top 5 Man Cave cleaning tips.

-So be a man and do it yourself.
-Things don’t need to be “white glove” clean, but keeping the smells in check and the clutter to a minimum can make sure your man cave privileges remain in good standing.
+Things don’t need to be “white glove” clean, but keeping the smells in check and the clutter to a minimum can make sure your Man Cave privileges remain in good standing.

 And while real caves are damp and stinky, YOUR cave doesn’t have to be.
-Controlling the climate in your man cave helps protect the structural integrity of your home and your big-boy toys like pool tables and home theatres.
+Controlling the climate in your Man Cave helps protect the structural integrity of your home and your big-boy toys, like pool tables and home theaters.

-So make sure you have a humidity system that can keep up with the demands of man cave climate control.
-Keep in mind that a small, portable dehumidifier might not cut it—plus it can be noisy and a pain to take care of.
-You may need something more manly, like a whole-home dehumidifier that works within the existing ventilation system.
-It’ll keep your man cave clean and comfortable.
+Make sure you have a humidity system that can keep up with the demands of man cave climate control.
+Keep in mind that a small, portable dehumidifier might not cut it, plus it can be noisy and a pain to take care of.
+You may need something more manly, like a whole-home dehumidifier, that works within the existing ventilation system.
+It’ll keep your Man Cave clean and comfortable.